segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ## Step 1: Set up your data warehouse and permissions

-> info "data warehouse support"
+> info "Data warehouse support"
 > Snowflake, Redshift, and BigQuery are currently supported for Linked Events.

 > info ""